Develop5/Practices/Java/java17masterclass/Readme.md

 (Skipped: codingExercisePlayList)

 Section 10: List, ArrayList, LinkedList, Iterator, Autoboxing
-146. Introduction to the enum type
+147. The enum type continued, with the switch statement

 ### But, have a look at this once you have time ###